Novel effects of the $W$-boson mass shift in the 3-3-1 model: Introduction

-There are two typical 3-3-1 models, minimal 3-3-1 model \cite{Pisano:1992bxx,Frampton:1992wt,Foot:1992rh} and 3-3-1 model with right-hand neutrinos \cite{Valle:1983dk,Montero:1992jk,Foot:1994ym}.
-Alternatively, particularly interested theories have arisen, such as 3-3-1 model with exotic charged leptons \cite{Pleitez:1992xh}, 3-3-1 model with neutral (heavy) fermions~\cite{Dong:2010gk,Dong:2010zu,Dong:2011vb,Mizukoshi:2010ky}\footnote{Here the third entry of a lepton triplet is a new neutral fermion different from the usual right-handed neutrino as proposed long ago \cite{Singer:1980sw}, and especially flavor symmetries that determine lepton mixing naturally work in this kind of the 3-3-1 model.}, economical 3-3-1 model \cite{Ponce:2002sg,Dong:2006mg}, reduced 3-3-1 model \cite{Ferreira:2011hm}, simple 3-3-1 model \cite{Dong:2014esa}, and flipped 3-3-1 model \cite{Fonseca:2016tbn,Huong:2019vej}.
-They mainly differ in fermion content and Higgs sector.
-Although the fermion content is quite fixed by anomaly cancelation, QCD asymptotic freedom, and electric charge embedding, the Higgs sector is actually arbitrary, having plenty of multiplets by contrast.
-According to the existing theories, each of which may possess two Higgs triplets, three Higgs triplets, three Higgs triplets plus one Higgs sextet, or even many Higgs multiplets if given a flavor symmetry.
+The 3-3-1 model can be classified, based upon the embedding of electric charge operator in the new gauge symmetry, say $Q=T_3+\beta T_8+X$, through the $\beta$ parameter, where $T_j$ ($j=1,2,3,\cdots,8$) and $X$ are $SU(3)_L$ and $U(1)_X$ charges, respectively.
+Generally, the 3-3-1 model possesses a lepton triplet of form $(\nu_L, e_L, E^q_L)$ where $E$ is some field with electric charge $q$, related to the $\beta$ parameter as $\beta=-(1+2q)/\sqrt{3}$.
+Notice that switching representations with conjugated representations of $SU(3)_L$, e.g. $(\nu_L,e_L, E^q_L)\to (e_L,-\nu_L,E^q_L)$, changes $\beta\to -\beta$ and leads to a version with rather similar phenomenology, including the $W$ mass, thus not interpreted in this work.
+There are two typical variants of the 3-3-1 model as far as the lepton sectors are relevant.
+The minimal 3-3-1 model combines known leptons into a triplet $(\nu_L,e_L,e^c_R)$ for each family, thus $\beta=-\sqrt{3}$ \cite{Pisano:1992bxx,Frampton:1992wt,Foot:1992rh}, whereas the 3-3-1 model with right-hand neutrinos introduces three right-handed neutrinos ($\nu_R$'s) to perform $(\nu_L,e_L,\nu^c_R)$ for each family, thus $\beta=-1/\sqrt{3}$ \cite{Valle:1983dk,Montero:1992jk,Foot:1994ym}.
+Particularly-interested theories that modify the minimal 3-3-1 model but keep $\beta=-\sqrt{3}$ consist of the 3-3-1 model with exotic charged leptons \cite{Pleitez:1992xh}, the reduced 3-3-1 model \cite{Ferreira:2011hm}, and the simple 3-3-1 model \cite{Dong:2014esa}.
+Also, the theories that modify the 3-3-1 model with right-handed neutrinos but keep $\beta=-1/\sqrt{3}$ include the economical 3-3-1 model \cite{Ponce:2002sg,Dong:2006mg} and the 3-3-1 model with neutral (heavy) fermions~\cite{Dong:2010gk,Dong:2010zu,Dong:2011vb,Mizukoshi:2010ky}.\footnote{Here the third entry of a lepton triplet is a new neutral fermion different from the usual right-handed neutrino as proposed long ago \cite{Singer:1980sw}, and especially flavor symmetries that determine lepton mixing naturally work in this kind of the 3-3-1 model.} Alternatively, the 3-3-1 model without exotic charge proposes new copies of charged leptons, called heavy charged leptons, forming $(\nu_L, e_L, E^-_L)$ for each family, thus $\beta=1/\sqrt{3}$ \cite{Pleitez:1994pu,Ozer:1995xi}.
+And, the flipped 3-3-1 model presents a distinct arrangement for fermion representations with $\beta=1/\sqrt{3}$ \cite{Fonseca:2016tbn,Huong:2019vej}.
+From this point of view, the variants of the 3-3-1 model mainly differ in fermion content and Higgs sector, besides $\beta$ that specifies the gauge spectrum.
+Although the fermion content is fixed by the anomaly cancelation, the QCD asymptotic freedom, and the electric charge embedding, the Higgs sector is actually arbitrary, having plenty of multiplets by contrast, as seen from the modified models of the typical 3-3-1 models.
+According to the existing 3-3-1 theories, each of which may possess two Higgs triplets, three Higgs triplets, three Higgs triplets plus one Higgs sextet, or even many Higgs multiplets if given a flavor symmetry.